-On January 31, 2018, the Company and the OP entered into a management agreement (the "Management Agreement") with the Manager, pursuant to which the Manager manages the Company's assets and its day-to-day operations.
+On January 31, 2018, the Company and the OP entered into a management agreement with the Manager, as amended by that certain amended and restated management agreement on November 6, 2019 (the "Management Agreement"), pursuant to which the Manager manages the Company's assets and its day-to-day operations.
 The Manager will be responsible for, among other matters, (1) the selection, origination, acquisition, management and sale of the Company's portfolio investments, (2) the Company's financing activities and (3) providing the Company with investment advisory services.
 The Manager is also responsible for the Company's day-to-day operations and will perform (or will cause to be performed) such services and activities relating to the Company's investments and business and affairs as may be appropriate.
 The Management Agreement requires the Manager to manage the Company's business affairs in conformity with the investment guidelines and other policies that are approved and monitored by the Board.
-Each of the Company's executive officers is also an employee of the Manager or its affiliates.
+The Manager and its affiliates also provide the Company with a management team, including a chief executive officer, president and chief financial officer, which persons must be approved by the Board, and currently each of the Company's executive officers is also an employee of the Manager or its affiliates.
 The Manager's role as Manager will be under the supervision and direction of the Company's Board.